-The Child Advocacy Studies is a three-course micro-credential designed to prepare undergraduate students from a variety of disciplines to recognize and respond to child abuse and neglect.
+Child Advocacy Studies is a three-course micro-credential that prepares undergraduate students from a variety of disciplines to recognize and respond to child abuse and neglect.

-This program is open to anyone that is interested in pursuing a career involving work with families and children, including education, nursing, public health, law, sociology, and others.
-The skills that you obtain through this program will be beneficial in any setting that requires interaction with children and families, such as schools, hospitals, doctors’ offices, human service organizations, and many others.
+Our program is open to anyone who is interested in pursuing a career involving work with families and children, including education, nursing, public health, law, sociology and others.
+The skills you obtain will be beneficial in any setting that requires interaction with children and families, such as schools, medical offices, hospitals, human service organizations and more.

-These courses are open to current undergraduate students from any major, or non-degree students, and may be taken as a set or as stand-alone courses (except for SW 235).
+Undergraduate students from any major and non-degree students may take these courses as a set or as stand-alone courses (except for SW 235).
 These courses will not fulfill graduate-level social work requirements.

-Upon completion of the courses and portfolio, students will earn a notation on their academic transcript as well as a digital badge that may be used on their digital resume or social media sites.
+Upon completion of the courses and portfolio, you will earn a notation on your academic transcript, as well as a digital badge you can use on your digital résumé or social media profiles.

 SW 225 Perspectives on Child Maltreatment and Advocacy